 Give kids math workbooks, and they might welcome you with a grumpy frown or two.
 Give kids board games that teach math skills, and your young students will join the fun in a heartbeat.

-Teaching young kids problem solving and math processes from the book can sometimes be tedious.
+Teaching young kids problem-solving and math processes from the book can sometimes be tedious.
 However, with a little creativity and fun, you can make math easy to learn!

 Whether you’re a parent having a hard time teaching kids math, or a teacher who wants to build math skills the fun way, here are some of the best math board games for kids that your little learners will love!

-Math Board Games for Preschoolers
+Math Board Games for Preschoolers and Kindergarteners

 Little kids are never too young to learn math.
 In fact, teaching preschoolers math in the early stages of learning can help them identify math concepts more easily!